apereo/cas/installation/Configuring-Authentication-Components.md

 Using JAAS with CAS allows modification of the authentication process without having to rebuild and redeploy CAS and allows for PAM-style multi-module "stacked" authentication.

-#### JaasAuthenticationHandler
+#### JAAS Components
+JAAS components are provided in the CAS core module and require no additional dependencies to use.

+######`JaasAuthenticationHandler`
-`JaasAuthenticationHandler` delegates to the built-in JAAS subsystem to perform authentication according to the directives in the JAAS config file.
+The JAAS handler delegates to the built-in JAAS subsystem to perform authentication according to the directives in the JAAS config file.
 The handler only exposes a single configuration property:

 * `realm` - JAAS realm name.
 (Defaults to _CAS_.)